ghthor/journal/README.md

 ## Potential ways to expand this simple project

 - [x] Don't allow a new entry is the git wd is dirty
-- [ ] Watch the journal entry file after it is created and store the time the entry was completed
+- [x] Watch the journal entry file after it is created and store the time the entry was completed
+    - Completed with ease after I learned I didn't have to syscall.Exec() the editor.
+See mutate.go
 - [ ] When the entry is completed store automatically make a git commit
 - [ ] Link journal stores across machines with automatic git merges
 - [ ] Open the previous entry as a vim split window